-F. The Parties agree that this Agreement, wherever practicable and consistent with the recitals set forth above, intends to implement plans and systems built upon current implementation of the District's Multi-Tiered System of Supports ("MTSS") program, Positive Behavior Interventions and Supports ("PBIS"), and the Experts' Report.

-G. The Terms of this Agreement set forth below shall be understood to be consistent with the following aims; however, these aims do not create separate obligations on behalf of the Parties nor are they to be interpreted as explicit Terms of Agreement, as otherwise set forth below.
-(1) creation and maintenance of Districtwide inclusive practices and implementation of systems that support inclusive practices with regard to special education, school discipline, and addressing race- and disability-based bullying and harassment; (2) creation and maintenance of a culture of care for students with disabilities, particularly Black students with disabilities; (3) continuous promotion of identification and requires a long-term commitment to personal, interpersonal, and systemic change; and (4) the use and implementation of reforms utilizing a data-based outcome-oriented approach to reduce negative disproportionate outcomes for students with disabilities.

-H. For and in consideration of the mutual promises and covenants herein, and for other good and valuable consideration, the Parties have agreed to resolve the Action, without any admission of liability or wrongdoing, and agree as follows.
+- F. The Parties agree that this Agreement, wherever practicable and consistent with the recitals set forth above, intends to implement plans and systems built upon current implementation of the District's Multi-Tiered System of Supports ("MTSS") program, Positive Behavior Interventions and Supports ("PBIS"), and the Experts' Report. - G. The Terms of this Agreement set forth below shall be understood to be consistent with the following aims; however, these aims do not create separate obligations on behalf of the Parties nor are they to be interpreted as explicit Terms of Agreement, as otherwise set forth below.
+(1) creation and maintenance of Districtwide inclusive practices and implementation of systems that support inclusive practices with regard to special education, school discipline, and addressing race- and disability-based bullying and harassment; (2) creation and maintenance of a culture of care for students with disabilities, particularly Black students with disabilities; (3) continuous promotion of identification and remediation of racial bias in all its forms, with an understanding that such bias is insidious and requires a long-term commitment to personal, interpersonal, and systemic change; and (4) the use and implementation of reforms utilizing a data-based outcome-oriented approach to reduce negative disproportionate outcomes for students with disabilities. - H. For and in consideration of the mutual promises and covenants herein, and for other good and valuable consideration, the Parties have agreed to resolve the Action, without any admission of liability or wrongdoing, and agree as follows.